Pine Mountain Settlement School

 LITERACY PROGRAM AT PMSS

 The commitment of the School to the challenges of literacy in the Southern Appalachians is still seen in the programming of the School.
-The SUMMER READING CAMP, held for one week in the summer, is a collaborative program of the School and the Episcopal Diocese of Lexington and Christ Church in Harlan to bring a residential Reading Camp to the Settlement School.
+The SUMMER READING CAMP, held for one week in the summer months, was begun as a collaborative program of the School and the Episcopal Diocese of Lexington and Christ Church in Harlan to bring a residential Reading Camp to the Settlement School.
 The students are identified based on recommendations or on need, and application to the program and funding is determined by donations of money and time by several organizations.
 The program is described as follows:

 The camp is for rising fourth and fifth-grade students who need individual instruction to help them master basic reading skills.
 Reading Camp is funded in part by the Episcopal Diocese of Lexington, the Berea College Appalachian Fund, the Glenna Rice Reading Camp Fund, individual contributors, and foundation sources.